Democrats want John Wayne’s name, statue taken off airport

 In a 1971 Playboy magazine interview, Wayne makes bigoted statements against Black people, Native Americans and the LGBTQ community.

-He said, “I believe in white supremacy until the blacks are educated to a point of responsibility.
-I don’t believe in giving authority and positions of leadership and judgment to irresponsible people.”
+“I believe in white supremacy until the blacks are educated to a point of responsibility.
+I don’t believe in giving authority and positions of leadership and judgment to irresponsible people,” he said.

 The actor said he felt no remorse in the subjugation of Native Americans.